China Visa from Dubai: Complete Application Guide 2026

 - Apply at least 2-3 weeks before travel using standard processing for a comfortable margin

-- Express and rush processing are available but add cost — plan ahead to avoid needing these options
+- Express processing is available but adds cost — plan ahead to avoid needing it

 - Chinese national holidays — particularly Golden Week (October 1–7) and Chinese New Year (January–February) — cause significant delays at the CVASC